Page Resources: About this Page | How to Navigate | The Impact of COVID-19 | Share Feedback

 Residents with higher incomes were more likely to live in an owned home.

-Older adults were more likely to live in an owned home.
+Adults aged 18-34 were the least likely to live in an owned home.

 Data Notes